 We also see that clause 1(2)(a) says that a "reference in this Act to a business also includes a reference to (a) a business that is not engaged in or carried on for profit".
-So the business concerned does not need to be profit-making, and can include a "calling" or an "undertaking".
+So the business concerned does not need to be profit making, and can include a "calling" or an "undertaking".

 It seems fairly clear that the early church, the custodian of the New Testament documents, was an organization that was "undertaking" the mission that had been entrusted to them by Jesus- or, to put it another way, had a "calling" from God to proclaim the message of Jesus.
-We are told in the early part of the book of Acts that Jesus "gave commands" to his apostles (Acts 1:2), and called them to be his witnesses starting in Jerusalem, then going out into Judea, Samaria and the "end of the earth" (Acts 1:8).
-(See also the commands given in Luke 24:48, Matthew 28:18-20).
+We are told in the early part of the book of Acts that Jesus "gave commands" to his apostles (Acts 1:2), and called them to be his witnesses starting in Jerusalem, then going out into Judea, Samaria and the "end of the earth" (Acts 1:8).17

-This was not just a "one-off" event, but an ongoing task.
+This was not just a "one-off" event, but also an ongoing task.
 What the original apostles had learned was passed on to others, such as Paul (see Acts 13:31, 32).
 The author of the later letter to the Hebrews says, in Heb 2:3, that